YehudaShapira/xv6-explained/Explanations.md

 2. Paging Unit.

 The MMU sits on the address bus between then CPU and the memory, and decides which actual addresses the CPU accesses when it reads and writes.
 Each of the smaller units (segmenataion and paging) can be turned on or off.
 Note that Paging can only be turned on if Segmentation is on.
-(We actually won't really use the Segmentation Unit in xv6).
+(We actually won't really use the Segmentation Unit in xv6.
+LATER EDIT: This is a lie.
+A LIE!
+We actually use it for all kinds of unwholesome tricks.)

 Addresses coming from CPU are called **virtual/logical addresses**.
 Once through the Segmentation Unit, they're called **linear addresses**.
 Once through the Paging Unit, they're **physical addresses**.
 In short: CPU [virtual] -> Segmentation [linear] -> Paging [physical] -> RAM